highfidelity/hifi-docs-grav-content/02.create-and-explore/13.archives/05.create-butterflies/docs.md

 `butterflies.push(Entities.addEntity(properties));`

 Looking at the definition of `properties` in the code section just above this line, `properties.position` seems to be the position of the new butterfly entity.
-(For more information see [addEntity()](http://jsref.docs.highfidelity.com/docs/entitiesaddentity) in the [JavaScript reference](http://jsref.docs.highfidelity.com/) documentation.)
+(For more information see [addEntity()](https://docs.highfidelity.com/api-reference/namespaces/entities#example).)

 To print out the butterfly position, try adding `properties.position` to the print statement: